Quick Stitches for Crochet Blankets: A Growing Stitch Library

 If you love crocheting blankets but sometimes feel unsure which stitch to choose, this stitch library is here to help.

 I’ve created this page as a growing collection of quick and easy crochet stitches for blankets – all stitches I love to use in my own projects.
-Each one is taught slowly and clearly in a video tutorial, so you can take your time, follow along at your own pace, and build confidence as you go.
+I’ve tried out all of these stitches, and I’ve used many of them in full blanket projects too, so they’re stitches I know work well for blankets.
+Each stitch is taught slowly and clearly in a video tutorial, so you can take your time, follow along at your own pace, and build confidence as you go.

 These stitches are especially well suited to cosy crochet blankets, whether you enjoy simple, mindful crochet or love playing with colour and texture.
 Some are perfect for beginners, while others offer a little more interest for more experienced crocheters – but all of them are explained in a gentle, accessible way.